nazy67/terraform_folder_structure_with_modules/README.md

 ## Environment separation in Terraform with modules.

-In terraform_modules_folder_structure repository we will have an example of how we can separate environments with  `folder structure` and the `wrapper`, which we can have it on the top of the folder structure.
-Since we will have our backend files remotely in S3 bucket we also have remote_s3_backend folder, where we configured s3 bucket for backend files and dynamo_db for locking.
-Before we provision any of our root modules, we have to make sure that our S3 bucket exist, so provision S3 bucket first.
+In terraform_modules_folder_structure repository we will have an example of how we can separate environments with `folder structure`.
+Since we will have our backend files remotely in S3 bucket we also have remote_s3_backend folder, where we configured s3 bucket for remote_state files and dynamo_db for locking.
+Before we provision any of our resources, we have to make sure that our S3 bucket exist, so provision S3 bucket first.

 ## Prerequisites